akshatnitd/react-native-reddit-clone/README.md

 1. Run ```yarn android``` to install and run the app on Android.
 1. Alternatively, run ```react-native run-android --variant=release``` to install and run the signed APK on Android.
 Make sure you have uninstalled the previous same app before doing this.

-Note: If you have trouble running the packager, try running ```yarn inotify``` to configure watcher.

 ### How to Install (Android)
 Copy `build/app-release.apk` to your Android device and install it.